jonbnewman/mobx-store-provider/README.md

   // House.js
   import { observer } from "mobx-react";
   import { useStore } from "mobx-store-provider";

-  // Grab the appStore we defined in the App.js module import { appStore } from "./App";
+  import { appStore } from "./App";

   function selectOwner(store) {